-Treatment specializations: Do you need dual diagnosis treatment?
+Specialized treatment needs: Do you need dual diagnosis treatment?
 What about medication-assisted treatment (MAT)?
 Does the program offer special programs for certain demographics like veterans, teens, or LGBTQ+ persons?

 Location: Would you prefer engaging in treatment in a city or someone more remote and peaceful?

 Accreditation: It is important to check for accreditation and licensing of any treatment program, as these rehab centers are held to higher standards of care.
 Organizations that offer accreditation include the Commission on Accreditation of Rehabilitation Facilities or the Joint Commission.